There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 Allow the sauce to cool.
 It doesn't need to be cold, just not boiling hot!

-There's your sauce done, so now for the toppings.
+Your sauce is done, so now for the toppings.

 Pepperoni, how could I not have put pepperoni on the pizza right!?
 That worked out at £1.05 for a Tesco own brand, 110g pack, which was plenty for all 4 pizzas.